fossabot/everpl/docs/source/developer/generic_thing_types.rst

 :capabilities: "has_value", "is_active", "has_state", "open_closed"

 The special subtype of a Switch.
-Adds a new field to the list: a "has_state" field which can take either "opened" or "closed" value, where "opened" is equal to 1 and "closed" is equal to 0.
+Adds a new field to the list: a "has_state" field which can take either "opened" or "closed" values, where "opened" is equal to 1 and "closed" is equal to 0.